thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 }
 {% endhighlight %}

-To determine when the next page has finished loading, we click the Next link and then wait for the value returned by `getSelectedPage` link to become equal to `currentPage`.
+Now let's put this all together.
+We can determine when the next page has finished loading by clicking on the Next link and then waiting for the value returned by `getSelectedPage` link to become equal to `currentPage`.
 Hence the comparison,

 {% highlight javascript %}
 return currentPage === this.evaluate(getSelectedPage);